Lucia van der Post in her eclectic work space - reflecting her strong affinity towards African design.

 Editor, Country & Townhouse’s Great British Brands

-As founding editor of the Financial Times - How to Spend It magazine, Lucia’s creativity and tastes are exquisite.
+As founding editor of the Financial Times - How to Spend It magazine, Lucia is the Grand Dame of British Luxury.
 The original tastemaker, she is still dispensing advice on style, travel and design with her trademark wit and subtlety.

 The South African-born journalist is passionate about her native continent and is at home when flying off for press trips, experiencing the adventure that is Africa – and writing about it.
 We were delighted to speak with Lucia and hear her stories – via an inspirational life and career – while letting us in on how she truly defines luxury.

 Which individuals inspired your passion for travel and luxury?